openpermissions/chub/README.md

 Open Permissions Platform Python Client
 ===========================

-An asynchronous client api to interface with the Open Permissions Platform Coalition RESTful services
+An asynchronous client api to interface with the Open Permissions Platform RESTful services

 Usage
 -----